julienreszka/julienreszka/notes/10-Popular-myths-about-automation-DEBUNKED.md

 Automation is the use of technology to perform tasks with reduced human assistance.

-It has its pros and cons.
-However, there are many myths about automation that are simply not true.
+Everything about automation isn't great, it has its pros and cons.

+There are many myths about automation that are simply not true.
 Let's debunk them.

 ## Automation leads to higher unemployment